andrewmichelson/CCDM_Documentation/data_extraction/bronchoscopydata.md

 **Step 1:**

-1. Lab results were searched for strings that could be associated with a bronschoscopy (ex, 'BAL', 'BW', etc..) and manually reviewed for relevance.
+1. Lab results were searched for strings that could be associated with a bronschoscopy (ex, 'BAL', 'Bronch Wash', etc..) and manually reviewed for relevance.
 2. LAB_ORDER_ID's associated with the above lab results were extracted and used to find all related lab tests performed on the fluid obtained from the bronchoscopy

 **NOTE:** This identified mostly cell counts.